Kansas City ready to host Big 12 Tournament for 22nd year - NewsBreak

 For the 12th time, the women’s tournament will tip at Municipal Auditorium.

 Mayor Quinton Lucas said with everything happening in just the first few months of this year, this might be the greatest spring in Kansas City’s history.
-Big 12 Tournament comes to Kansas City: See the full schedule
+Big 12 Championships announce new menu, experience in Kansas City

-The final preparations are underway as the home of the Big 12 Conference Championships get set to take center stage.
+The final preparations are underway as the home of the Big 12 Conference Championships gets set to take center stage.

 “This championship is kind of become our Super Bowl every year.
 The amount of work it takes a year of work to make these few days happen,” Kathy Nelson said, president and CEO of the Kansas City Sports Commission.